Epic Mickey: Development

 Mickey receives a character redesign in this game, which attempts to give him a "retro" look, and the game uses an animation engine to replicate the stretchy athleticism of cartoons.
 The 2D cinematics were created by Powerhouse Animation Studios, and the game utilizes Emergent Game Technologies' Gamebryo Engine.
 Warren Spector has stated that Epic Mickey was planned as a trilogy.
 An early idea for the game was for Mickey to adopt an angrier look when he was played in the "scrapper" manner; this idea was dropped after Spector decided it changed Mickey too much from people's perceptions of the character.
 Mickey looks more smudged instead.

 The game had a limited budget.
 As such, there was minimal voice acting where most of the characters communicated through gestures and sounds, except for Yen Sid.
 This was referred to as "bark-talk" by Warren Spector.

-Marvel Comics released a prequel comic based on Epic Mickey, titled Disney's Epic Mickey: Tales of the Wasteland.
+Marvel Comics released a prequel comic based on Epic Mickey, titled Epic Mickey: Tales of Wasteland.
 It focuses on Mickey's half-brother Oswald the Lucky Rabbit, and gives some insight on what the Wasteland was like before Mickey's appearance and the thinner disaster.
 Initially distributed on Disney's Digicomics platform for iOS products, a print version released in late-August 2011.
 An art book, The Art of Epic Mickey, was also released in September 2011.
 A U.S.-exclusive Epic Mickey Collector's Edition was announced that includes special packaging, special behind-the-scenes DVD, Mickey vinyl figure, a Wii Remote skin, and Wii console skins.
 A separate collector's edition was released in Italy, which included the Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit DVD set and Epic Mickey: The Graphic Novel.

 The game was leaked by Warez groups weeks before its official release date.
 Epic Mickey marks Oswald's second appearance in video games after Woody Woodpecker's Frustrated Vacations (released in Brazil only).

 The music was composed by American composer James Dooley.
 In addition to his original works, arranged versions of Disney music appear throughout the game, which in turn were recreations of older Disney cartoons.
 X-Play later named it "Best Soundtrack of 2010".
 Dooley's score was released digitally via iTunes and Amazon on December 21, 2010.

 Promotion

-Writer Peter David, who in 2010 was an exclusive writer for Disney-owned Marvel Comics, wrote a graphic novel adaptation of Epic Mickey, and a prequel digicomic, Disney's Epic Mickey: Tales of Wasteland.
+Writer Peter David, who in 2010 was an exclusive writer for Disney-owned Marvel Comics, wrote a graphic novel adaptation of Epic Mickey, and a prequel digicomic, Epic Mickey: Tales of Wasteland.
 Disney also promoted the release of the game with a launch party at the Times Square Disney Store in Manhattan on November 30, 2010, the day the game was released.
 Present at the party was designer Warren Spector, Peter David, and actors Jennifer Grey and Kyle Massey, who had recently completed the eleventh season of the U.S. Dancing with the Stars, which is broadcast on the Disney-owned ABC.